MinYaoJhu/Advanced_R/Ch18_Expressions-1.md

 1. Which two of the six types of atomic vector can't appear in an expression?
     Why?
 Similarly, why can't you create an expression that contains an atomic vector of length greater than one?

+> raws and complex atomics.
+However, expressions involving a function are classified as calls.
+Consequently, both these types of vector entities are precluded from being employed within an expression.
+In a similar vein, the creation of an expression that results in an atomic object exceeding a length of one is unattainable without the utilization of a function (e.g., c()).

 1. What happens when you subset a call object to remove the first element? e.g. `expr(read.csv("foo.csv", header = TRUE))[-1]`.
 Why?

+> Upon removal of the initial element within a call object, the subsequent element transitions to the foremost position, serving as the designated function for call.
+Thus, we obtain the expression `"foo.csv"(header = TRUE)`.

 1. Describe the differences between the following call objects.